ProteinGym/proteingym-benchmark/README.md

 ## Benchmark

 The benchmark is defined in the [benchmark](benchmark/) folder, where there exist two games: supervised and zero-shot.
-Under each game, there are two environments: local and AWS.

-### Local environment

 Each game has its selected list of models and datasets defined in `dvc.yaml`.

-- Supervised game is defined in this [dvc.yaml](benchmark/supervised/local/dvc.yaml)
+- Supervised game is defined in this [dvc.yaml](benchmark/supervised/dvc.yaml).
-- Zero-shot game is defined in this [dvc.yaml](benchmark/zero_shot/local/dvc.yaml)
+- Zero-shot game is defined in this [dvc.yaml](benchmark/zero_shot/dvc.yaml).

 The models and datasets are defined in `vars` at the top, and DVC translates `vars` into a matrix, which is namely a loop defined as the following pseudo-code: